lincity-ng/lincity-ng/CONTRIBUTING.md

 - Indent 2 spaces
 - Open braces go on the same line with a preceding space
 - Binary operators deserve a space on either side (except `.` and `->`)
-- Open parenthesis is not proceeded by whitespace (except for a preceding binary operator)
+- Open parentheses for functions and control statements is not preceded by whitespace
 - Line continuations get an indent
 - No trailing whitespace (just a newline character)
 - Unix line endings